October 7—14, 2023 SOLD OUT

 I have a dietary restriction or preference, can this be accommodated?

 Yes it should be fine but contact Molly to discuss.
-Cook Like a Tuscan is not ideal for someone with celiac disease.
+Cook Like a Tuscan is not ideal for someone with celiac disease but is fine for those who can handle possible gluten cross contamination.
 If in doubt, get in touch.

 Will I have time to [fill in the blank]?